NREL/OpenOA/readme.md

 pip install ./OpenOA
 ```

-You should now be able to import operational_analysis from the Python interpreter:
+You should now be able to import openoa from the Python interpreter:

 ```
 python
->>> import operational_analysis
+>>> import openoa
 ```

 #### Common Installation Issues: